 \subsection{Kalman Filter}

-For modeling the object's motion in the image plane, it is widely common to use the discrete Kalman filter with constant-velocity model ~\cite{wojke2017simple}, see Appendix~\ref{appendix:kalman_filter} for details.
+To model the object's motion in the image plane, it is widely common to use the discrete Kalman filter with a constant-velocity model ~\cite{wojke2017simple}, see Appendix~\ref{appendix:kalman_filter} for details.

-In SORT~\cite{bewley2016simple} the state vector was chosen to be a seven-tuple, $\vb*{x} = [x_c, y_c, s, a, \dot{x_c}, \dot{y_c}, \dot{s}]^\top$, where ($x_c$, $y_c$) is the 2D coordinates of the object center in the image plane. $s$ is the bounding box scale (area) and $a$ is the bounding box aspect ratio.
-In more recent trackers ~\cite{wojke2017simple, wang2020towards, zhang2021fairmot, zhang2021bytetrack, du2022strongsort} the state vector was changes to a eight-tuple, $\vb*{x} = [x_c, y_c, a, h, \dot{x_c}, \dot{y_c}, \dot{a}, \dot{h}]^\top$.
-However, we found trough experiments, that estimating directly the width and height of the bounding box, result in better performance.
+In SORT~\cite{bewley2016simple} the state vector was chosen to be a seven-tuple, $\vb*{x} = [x_c, y_c, s, a, \dot{x_c}, \dot{y_c}, \dot{s}]^\top$, where ($x_c$, $y_c$) are the 2D coordinates of the object center in the image plane. $s$ is the bounding box scale (area) and $a$ is the bounding box aspect ratio.
+In more recent trackers ~\cite{wojke2017simple, wang2020towards, zhang2021fairmot, zhang2021bytetrack, du2022strongsort} the state vector has changed to an eight-tuple, $\vb*{x} = [x_c, y_c, a, h, \dot{x_c}, \dot{y_c}, \dot{a}, \dot{h}]^\top$.
+However, we found through experiments, that estimating the width and height of the bounding box directly, results in better performance.
 Hence, we choose to define the KF's state vector as in Eq.~\eqref{eqn:kf_x}, and the measurement vector as in Eq.~\eqref{eqn:kf_z}.
-The metrices Q, R were chosen in SORT~\cite{bewley2016simple} to be time indepent, however in DeepSORT~\cite{wojke2017simple} it was suggested to choose Q, R as function of some estimated elements and some measurement elements, as can be seen from theirs Github source code \footnote{\url{https://github.com/nwojke/deep_sort} }.
+The matrices Q, R were chosen in SORT~\cite{bewley2016simple} to be time indepent, however in DeepSORT~\cite{wojke2017simple} it was suggested to choose Q, R as functions of some estimated elements and some measurement elements, as can be seen in their Github source code \footnote{\url{https://github.com/nwojke/deep_sort} }.
 Thus, using this choice of Q and R results in time-dependent $\vb*{Q}_k$ and $\vb*{R}_k$.
 Following our changes in the KF's state vector, the process noise covariance $\vb*{Q}_k$ and measurement noise covariance $\vb*{R}_k$ matrices were modified, see Eq.~\eqref{eqn:kf_Q}, ~\eqref{eqn:kf_R}. \\Thus we have: